JZacharyG/ProofSchool/README.md

 - A heading is automatically placed at the top of the first page (unless the `notitle` option is given to the document class).
 There are a few that are pre-defined, and you can fairly easily make your own!

-  - You can use `\renewcommand{\FirstPageHeader}{[...]}` to use a different header.
+  - You can use `\renewcommand{\FirstPageHeader}{...}` to use a different header.
 This is *also* the sort of thing that I'd recommend putting in `CourseInfo.tex`.

   - So far, the predefined headers are

-    - `\headerZG` (default)
-    - `\headerZGpic`, which takes one mandatory argument.
-This argument should produce an image (perhaps an `\includegraphics`, code for a Ti*k*Z picture, et cetera).
-      - These two commands are probably going to be replaced and renamed soon, so be careful!
     - `\boxedheader`, which takes 6 mandatory arguments which populate, respectively, upper left corner, upper center, upper right corner, lower left corner, lower center, and lower right corner.
-The center is always the title of the handout.
+There is also an optional argument which controls the center, which defaults to the title of the handout (specifically, `\TitleFont\strut\FancyTitle\strut`.

     - `\tcboxedheader`, which has the same interface as `\boxedheader` but a slightly more fun appearance (rounded corners, box extends slightly into the margin).

-    - `\twopartheaderpic`, which puts a picture on the left, then divides the remainder of the space into two sections.
-The rightmost is sized to its natural size, and the center one takes up the remaining space.
-All of them have the height of the image in the leftmost part.
-It takes 5 mandatory arguments:
-      1. the image
-      2. the vertical alignment of the middle section (`t`, `b`, or `c`)
-      3. the content of the middle section
-      4. the vertical alignment of the rightmost section
-      5. the content of the rightmost section
+    - `\**header` where  `**` is one of `LS`, `SL`, or `LL`.
+These are fairly minimal headings which divide the space into two sections. `S` creates a short section whose width is only as wide as the contents require, and `L` creates a long section, which fills the remaining space.
+The `LL` combination has each take the full width of the page, so the two sections can overlap (equivalent to `\LSheader*` and `\SLheader*`).
+In each case, the command takes two mandatory arguments, containing the contents of the two sections.

+    - `\***header` where `***` is one of `PLS`, `PSL`, `PLL`, `LSP`, `SLP`, `LLP`, or `LPL`.
+These headers have three parts: a picture and two text boxes which are the same height as the picture.
+They appear in the order specified: `P` for picture, `S` for a text box that is fit to its content, `L` for a text box that takes up the remaining space.
+The text boxes in `PLL` and `LLP` each take up all of the space left after the image, and so overlap.
+In `LPL`, the picture is centered and the text boxes fill the space on either side.

+      For each, there are five mandatory arguments, one for the picture and two for each text box, which are given in the order in which those elements appear.
+The two arguments for each text box are first the vertical alignment of the text (`t`, `c`, or `b`), then the contents.

+    - `\teeheader` is a header with a centered title and a vertical line drawn underneath and the text of your choice on either side of it.
+This header takes two mandatory arguments, for the text on the left and right respectively, and one optional argument to overwrite the centered text (which defaults to `\TitleFont\FancyTitle`).

   - You may `\renewcommand` any of the following to customize the look of your heading:
     - `\SheetNumberPrefix`: text prepended to the `\SheetNumber`, if it exists.
 By default, this is `\S`, but maybe you'd like `Handout~` or similar.
-    - `\SheetNumberPostfix`: test that is appended to the `\SheetNumber`, it if exists, to separate it from the `\Title`.
+    - `\SheetNumberPostfix`: text that is appended to the `\SheetNumber`, it if exists, to separate it from the `\Title`.
 By default, this is just a space, but maybe you'd want a colon or some such
     - `\NameLineText`: the text prepended to the line where students will write their name.
 By default, `Name:~`.
     - `\NameLineLength`: is the length of the line where they'd write their name.
 If there is a date line, it is likely of the same length.
 This is a length, so you should set it with `\setlength`, not `\renewcommand`.
     - `\TitleFont`: the font used for the `\Title` of the handout.
 By default, `\large\bfseries\boldmath`
     - `\SchoolNameFont`: the font used for the school name.
 By default, `\scshape`.
     - `\CourseNameFont`: the font used for the `\CourseName`.
-By default, `\large`.
+By default, this command is empty.

   - If you define your own custom header, the following macros are available to you: